georgeee/cardano-sl-article/article.md

 Some addresses have multiple owners, which poses a problem of stake computation as per Follow-the-Satoshi each coin should only be counted once towards each stakeholder's stake total.
+Unlike balance (real amount of coins on the balance), stake gives user power to control different algorithm parts: being the slot leader, voting in Update system, taking part in MPC/SSC.

 Suppose we have an address _$A$_.
 If it is a [`PublicKey`](https://cardanodocs.com/cardano/addresses/)-address it's obvious and straightforward which stakeholders should benefit from money stored on this address,